#MDTAPS

 For example, Chris has 2 loans:

-When Chris consolidates these two loans, the new Direct Consolidation Loan will be credited with 100 qualifying payments.
+When Chris consolidates these two loans, the new Direct Consolidation Loan will be credited with 80 qualifying payments.
+The Department encourages consolidation after the loans have received Qualifying Payment Count to ensure the formula is applied correctly.

 “Do not cancel yourself…you'll never know how close you are or if you're already there."